Quality sleep, a key brain health factor, is easier when you’re cool. Learn many low and high-tech tips for keeping cool when the weather turns hot.

 Take a Tepid Shower

-Taking a truly cold shower can have a rebound effect as your body’s thermostat revs up to counteract the cold.
+Taking a chilly shower can have a rebound effect as your body’s thermostat revs up to counteract the cold.

 Use Manual AC

-Place ice packs, frozen water bottles, or a pan of ice in front of a fan so you’ll be refreshed with a cool, rather than hot, breeze.
+Place ice packs, frozen water bottles, or a pan of ice in front of a fan to create a cool, rather than hot, breeze.

-This is how people used to cool down before air conditioning went high-tech.
+This is one way that people used to cool down before air conditioning.

 Keep a Damp Cloth Nearby